 As first reported by The Washington Post, a disturbing PETA Asia investigation—the first of its kind—reveals that workers dragged, roughly handled, threw around, mutilated, and even cut the throats of fully conscious goats, some of whom cried out, in South Africa, the world’s top mohair producer.
 This groundbreaking footage highlights just some of the abuse documented on all 12 of the angora goat farms the eyewitness visited.

 After talks with PETA, Arcadia Group has stopped placing orders for mohair products across its eight brands, which include Topshop.
 Gap Inc. has also agreed to stop placing orders containing mohair, including for its Gap, Old Navy, Banana Republic, and Athleta brands.
 And Inditex, one of the world’s largest clothing retailers and owner of Zara, will ban mohair from its seven apparel brands by 2020.
-The H&M group—including its eight brands—has decided that it will no longer source mohair, effective immediately.

 After hearing from thousands of compassionate shoppers like you, Forever 21 made the business-savvy and compassionate decision to ban mohair, and Anthropologie announced that as of March 2019, it “will not buy or produce products containing mohair.”
 Express, Inc., announced that it has “[no current or] future plans to include mohair in our assortment.”
 See the full list of top retailers that have now banned mohair.

 In August 2018, the National Council of SPCAs filed cruelty-to-animals charges against four angora goat farmers based on PETA Asia’s evidence.
 South Africa’s national police force is investigating the farmers—as well as shearers and farmworkers.

 No person—human or otherwise—deserves to be abused just so that another can wear a part of his or her body.
 Please, won’t you help these animals, too?